 Having this custom Baby Groot head planter has been an awesome experience.
 My friends and family get a kick out of seeing it when they visit.
 The best part about this project, It didn’t require a 3d printer for those of you that don’t have one. (like me at the moment! lol)

-If you guys really enjoyed this tutorial check out my website, Bantam.Earth, for other cool stuff im working up! and if you have any questions feel free to shoot me a comment below!
+If you guys really enjoyed this baby groot planter tutorial check out my website, for other cool stuff I'm working on! if you have any questions feel free to shoot me a comment below!